What are You Talking About?

-Back in 2013, the CTIA (a wireless trade group) set forth a list of new voluntary standards for carriers to abide by.
+In 2013, the CTIA, a wireless trade group, set forth a list of new voluntary standards for carriers to abide by.
 One of those standards specifically called out the right for users to have an unlocked device:

-“...wireless provider will abide by the following standards regarding the ability of customers, former customers, and individual owners of eligible devices to unlock phones and tablets, (‘mobile wireless devices’) that are locked by or at the direction of the carrier.”
+The wireless provider will abide by the following standards regarding customers’ abilities.
+Former customers and individual owners of eligible devices unlock phones, tablets, and mobile wireless devices that are locked by or at the direction of the carrier.

-Then you can take your phone and sign up for service on any other carrier, or pop in a SIM when visiting another country, and it'll work (as long as your phone is compatible with the network).
+Then you can take your phone, sign up for service on any other carrier.
+Or pop in a SIM when visiting another country.
+It’ll work as long as your phone is compatible with the network.

-Just bear in mind that your phone or tablet may be incompatible with certain bands and carrier-specific features, and thus you may not be able to take your device to a certain network.
-For instance, a Verizon-exclusive phone like the Motorola Droid Turbo is not compatible with Sprint’s LTE network.
-Likewise, T-Mobile’s Wi-Fi calling capabilities are built into the operating system of certain handsets you purchase directly from T-Mobile, so in order to take advantage of that feature, you’ll want to stick with a T-Mobile-sold device.
+Remember that your phone or tablet may be incompatible with particular brand carrier-specific features.
+Thus you may not be able to take your device to a particular network.
+For instance, a Verizon-exclusive phone like the Motorola Droid Turbo is incompatible with Sprint’s E-network.
+Like, T-Mobile’s Wi-Fi calling capabilities are built into the system of certain handsets.
+You purchase directly from T-Mobile.
+To take advantage of that feature, you’ll want to stick with a T-Mobile-sold device.

-In short: Take advantage of the opportunity to unlock your device, but do your research before taking it to another carrier or country.
-You’ll save yourself a ton of headache in the end, and you’ll be taking full advantage of your device’s newfound freedom.
+In short, please Take advantage of the opportunity to unlock your device.
+But do your research before taking it to another carrier or country.
+You’ll save yourself a ton of headaches, and in the end, you’ll take full advantage of your device’s newfound freedom.